dayseanm04/network/CCNA/Etherchannel-lab/tasks-config/Task4-Configure-Static-Routing.md

 <img width="807" height="301" alt="T4-DSW1-route" src="https://github.com/user-attachments/assets/8a3719a1-7130-4c4a-a0e3-8a543d563b37" />

-**You should see a static route entry for 172.16.2.0/24 pointing to 10.0.0.2.**
+**Note: You should see a static route entry for 172.16.2.0/24 pointing to 10.0.0.2.**

-## 1️⃣ Enable IP Routing and Configure Static Route on DSW2
+## 2️⃣ Enable IP Routing and Configure Static Route on DSW2

 #### 🔷 Enter Global config mode on **DSW1**: